clojure-doc/clojure-doc.github.io/content/md/articles/language/concurrency_and_parallelism.md

 `j.u.c.` is a mature library that has been heavily battle tested for almost a decade.

-While Clojure provides a whole toolbelt of concurrency features of its own, in certain cases the best solution is to use an existing `j.u.c.` class or even build a new abstraction on top of `j.u.c.` building blocks.
+While Clojure provides a whole toolkit of concurrency features of its own, in certain cases the best solution is to use an existing `j.u.c.` class or even build a new abstraction on top of `j.u.c.` building blocks.